Arshad-Burhan/Customer_segments/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+## Description

+A wholesale distributor recently tested a change to their delivery method for some customers, by moving from a morning delivery service five days a week to a cheaper evening delivery service three days a week.
+Initial testing did not discover any significant unsatisfactory results, so they implemented the cheaper option for all customers.
+Almost immediately, the distributor began getting complaints about the delivery service change and customers were canceling deliveries, losing the distributor more money than what was being saved.
+You've been hired by the wholesale distributor to find what types of customers they have to help them make better, more informed business decisions in the future.
+Your task is to use unsupervised learning techniques to see if any similarities exist between customers, and how to best segment customers into distinct categories.
+This project work towards developing conclusions for a potential client on a real-world dataset.
+Many companies today collect vast amounts of data on customers and clientele, and have a strong desire to understand the meaningful relationships hidden in their customer base.
+Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.

+Things learned by completing this project:

+- How to apply preprocessing techniques such as feature scaling and outlier detection.
+- How to interpret data points that have been scaled, transformed, or reduced from PCA.
+- How to analyze PCA dimensions and construct a new feature space.
+- How to optimally cluster a set of data to find hidden patterns in a dataset.
+- How to assess information given by cluster data and use it in a meaningful way.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: